 Welcome to smash.gg!
 We’re glad to have you aboard.
 There’s a lot we’d love to help out with, so below are some tips and tricks on getting to know your tournament page.
 By the end of this, you should understand the five basics to complete before showing your tournament to the world.

-The first page to tackle in tournament creation is the Tasks page.
+The first page to tackle in tournament creation is the Dashboard page.
 It walks you through the first crucial elements in launching your tournament page, including:

 Navigate to the Details page to insert important information for event goers to see.
 This includes: